-To order supplies from Stores, please email MPCStores@materprivate.ie with a populated Stores requisition form (MPH4359).
+To order supplies from Stores, please email MPCStores@materprivate.ie with a populated Stores requisition form (MPH4359) or order via PERL.

 To order supplies from the Laboratory, please email mpclabemailgroup@materprivate.ie or telephone ext.
 3380 between 8am and 6pm, Monday to Friday.